Cartridge Lifecycle

 | ABSENT | No cart present in the slot | Mission board generates contracts from cartridge_history alone (no cart-specific templates available). |

-| MOUNTED | udev add event from the SD-via-USB-MSC bridge | Filesystem mounted; .kn86 header read; runtime decides if header is valid and capability bits are recognized. |
+| MOUNTED | udev add event from the SD-via-USB-MSC bridge | Filesystem mounted; .kn86 header read; runtime validates format, versions, section bounds, and declared capability grants. |

-| ACTIVE | First mission contract using this cart’s capability begins | Cart program code (Fe Lisp, ADR-0001) handles cell events; cart contributes events to the Cipher event ring; cart save file is opened for read/write. |
+| ACTIVE | First mission contract using this cart’s capability begins | Cart program code (KEC Lisp, ADR-0001) handles runtime events through the host FFI surface; cart save file is opened for read/write. |

 | UNMOUNTING | udev remove event OR Hot Swap initiated | Phase chain serialized to deck-state SRAM (then flash); cart save file flushed and closed; grammar overlay rolled back; phase handlers unregistered; coprocessor session closed (if any). |